Remseck: History

 Before 1975 five of the six boroughs of Remseck used to be independent municipalities.
 References to Aldingen and Hochdorf can be found as early as 1100, Hochberg is mentioned in a text from 1231 whereas Neckargröningen is already referred to in 806.
 Neckarrems is also mentioned in 1268 as "Rems"; the "Neckar" was added only in the 17th century.

 In Middle Ages Neckarrems and Neckargröningen already belonged to Württemberg.
 The lordship of Aldingen was held by the Lords of Kaltenthal, while the lordships of Hochberg and Hochdorf were held by the family Nothaft von Hohenberg.
-In the late 18th century, Aldingen, Hochberg and Hochdorf finaly came to Württemberg, too.
+In the late 18th century, Aldingen, Hochberg and Hochdorf finally came to Württemberg, too.

 Within Württemberg the municipalities of Hochdorf, Hochberg, and Neckarrems used to belong to the district of Waiblingen, whereas Aldingen and Neckargröningen belonged to the district of Ludwigsburg.
 In 1938 however, all five municipalities were assigned to Ludwigsburg.

 Today's Remseck am Neckar was founded on January 1, 1975, by amalgamation of Aldingen, Hochberg, Hochdorf, Neckargröningen and Neckarrems and was initially named "Aldingen am Neckar", but renamed on July 1, 1977.
 The town's new name "Remseck am Neckar" was chosen due to the castle Remseck, a mediaval fortress that used to be located on a small mountain spur at the confluence of the rivers Rems and Neckar.
 The original castle was abolished in the 16th century and the ruins used as a quarry.
 In 1842 a neogothic castle was built at exactly the same place, further verifying the name "Remseck".

 In 1955 Pattonville was founded as a United States military housing complex on the area of the former municipality of Aldingen.
 After the US military left in 1992 it was split in two parts: The eastern part is now a neighborhood of Remseck, the western part belongs to Kornwestheim.